 People who come to Cramond Kirk say they enjoy the sense of Christian fellowship they share with friends and neighbours.

-Reverend Dr Russell Barr
+Revd Dr Russell Barr

 HOW TO FIND US